Lexie-yw/Software-Engineering-Work/README.md

 Name / photo / role for each team member.
 ## [Introduction [10 marks]](https://github.com/Lexie-yw/Software-Engineering-Work/blob/main/Report%20Materials/Introduction.md#abstract)
-Abstract.
-Motivation for the project, framing of the problem and a high-level overview of the system.
-Project Objectives.
-The high level goals of the project and the contribution towards solving the problem.
-A checklist against which the team can evaluate their success.
-Video.
-Short (1-2min) demo video to explain your system (think Kickstarter)
 ## [Background and Motivation](https://github.com/Lexie-yw/Software-Engineering-Work/blob/main/Report%20Materials/Background%20and%20Motivation/Background%20and%20Motivation.md)
 Background literature.
 Academic research review.
 State of the art survey.
 Current industry review.